spatulatom/spatulatom/README.md

 - Prisma for database modeling
 - MongoDB/PostgreSQL for databases

-For deployment i use platforms such as Vercel, Firebase, Render (for backends), and GitHub Pages.
+For deployment i use platforms such as Vercel, Firebase, Render (for some backends), and GitHub Pages.